anees12369/CI-CD-Notes/Github-Actions/Secrets-&-Vars.md

 - Secrets keep sensitive data **out of GitHub, out of logs, and out of commits.**

 - Don’t: Print secrets, Commit secrets, Use secrets in client-side code, Hardcode credentials

+- You can create secrets on GitHub within you repo and then reference it in your workflow